The Univalence Principle: Acknowledgments

 \section{Acknowledgments}

 Nicolai Kraus provided helpful advice on 2LTT.
 Paul Blain Levy pointed out a possible connection to his work on contextual isomorphisms, and provided helpful comments on an earlier version.
-We are very grateful to both of them for their input.
-We furthermore thank the anonymous referees of the LICS version for their constructive criticism.
+Elif Uskuplu pointed out typos in a previous version of this work.
+We are very grateful to all of them for their input.
+We furthermore thank the anonymous referees of the LICS version, and of the present AMS Memoir, for their helpful suggestions.

 Ahrens and North acknowledge the support of the \grantsponsor{}{Centre for Advanced Study (CAS)}{} in Oslo, Norway, which funded and hosted the research project \emph{\grantnum{}{Homotopy Type Theory and Univalent Foundations}} during the 2018/19 academic year.